The Nystagmus Network believes that our fundraisers should know what all their hard work funds.

 In recent years the Nystagmus Network has invested in scientific and medical research in universities and hospitals in Cardiff, Leicester, London, Plymouth, Sheffield and Southampton to develop more advanced diagnostic tests and investigate potential therapies.
 We continue to fund and support new studies.

-We fund and organise national and international research workshops, bringing together the foremost experts from around the world to encourage collaboration towards the next level and perhaps even a new breakthrough.
+We fund and organise national and international research workshops, bringing together the foremost experts to encourage collaboration towards the next level and perhaps even a new breakthrough.

 Funding research in the future